 C. The last season is an all-depth fishery that begins on the first Friday in August and is allocated 23 percent of the subarea quota.
-The fishery will be structured to be open every other week on Friday through Sunday except that week(s) could be skipped to avoid adverse tidal conditions.
+The fishery will be structured to be open every other week on Friday through Sunday except that week(s) may be skipped to avoid adverse tidal conditions.
+The fishery will continue until there is insufficient quota remaining to reopen for another fishing day or October 31, whichever is earlier.
 The potential open Fridays through Sundays will be identified preseason.
-If after the first scheduled open period, the remaining Cape Falcon to Humbug Mountain entire season quota (combined alldepth and inside 40-fathom (73 m) quotas) is 60,000 lb (27.2 mt) or more, the fishery will re-open on every Friday through Sunday (versus every other weekend), if determined to be appropriate through joint consultation between IPHC, NMFS, and ODFW.
-Any excess quota projected to remain after the needs of the inside 40-fathom (73 m) fishery are met would be transferred into the remaining all-depth quota.
+If after the first scheduled open period, the remaining Cape Falcon to Humbug Mountain entire season quota (combined all-depth and inside 40-fathom (73 m) quotas) is 60,000 lb (27.2 mt) or more, the fishery will re-open on every Friday through Sunday (versus every other Friday through Sunday), if determined to be appropriate through joint consultation between IPHC, NMFS, and ODFW.
 The inseason action will be announced by NMFS via an update to the recreational halibut hotline.
-If after the third scheduled open period, the remaining Cape Falcon to Humbug Mountain entire season quota (combined all-depth and inside 40-fathom (73 m) quotas) is 30,000 lb (13.6 mt) or more, the fishery will re-open on every Friday through Sunday (versus every other weekend), if determined to be appropriate through joint consultation between IPHC, NMFS, and ODFW.
-Under this provision, after the third scheduled open period, the bag limit would be 2 fish per person, with no size limit.
-Any excess quota projected to remain after the needs of the inside 40fathom (73 m) fishery are met would be transferred into the remaining all-depth quota.
+If after the Labor Day weekend, the remaining Cape Falcon to Humbug Mountain entire season quota (combined all-depth and inside 40-fathom (73 m) quotas) is 30,000 lb (13.6 mt) or more and the fishery is not already open every Friday through Sunday, the fishery will re-open on every Friday through Sunday (versus every other Friday through Sunday), if determined to be appropriate through joint consultation between IPHC, NMFS, and ODFW.
+After the Labor Day weekend, the IPHC, NMFS, and ODFW will consult to determine whether increasing the Oregon Central Coast bag limit to two fish is warranted with the intent that the quota for the subarea is taken by September 30.
+If the quota is not taken by September 30, the season will remain open, maintaining the bag limit in effect at that time, through October 31 or quota attainment, whichever is earlier.
 The inseason action will be announced by NMFS via an update to the recreational halibut hotline.
-The fishery will continue until there is insufficient quota for an additional day of fishing or October 31, whichever occurs first.
-Any remaining quota will be transferred to the fishery inside the 40-fathom (73 m) curve, if needed.
-If inseason it is determined that the combined all-depth and inside 40-fathom (73 m) fisheries will not harvest the entire quota to the subarea, quota may be transferred inseason to another subarea south of Leadbetter Point, WA by NMFS via an update to the recreational halibut hotline.